Affiliate links on Android Authority may earn us a commission. Learn more.

 Crossword puzzles are excellent brain teasers.
 The easy ones take a few minutes while the most complicated ones can take days.
 It’s a good way to learn new things and it’s one of the most popular word puzzles in the world.
 As it turns out, we sometimes bite off more than we can chew.
-There are actually a bunch of apps and websites to help with such instances.
+There are actually a bunch of apps and websites to help when you’re entirely stumped.
 Here are the best crossword solvers for Android, iPhone, iPad, and the web that actually work.
 You should be able to solve those crosswords pretty easily with these.

 What makes a good crossword helper?